anharrington/handsonpython/rstP/graphics.rst

 You can load ``graphIntro.py`` into Idle, run it, and add further lines to experiment if you like.
 Of course you will not see their effect until you run the whole program!
+Unfortunately the graphics do not work when entered directly into the Shell.

 .. _Sample-Graphics: